iNamik/go_lexer/README.md

 		// MatchOneOrMore consumes a run of matching runes MatchOneOrMore ([]byte) bool

-		// MatchNonOrOne consumes the next rune if it matches, always returning true MatchNoneOrOne ([]byte) bool
+		// MatchNoneOrOne consumes the next rune if it matches, always returning true MatchNoneOrOne ([]byte) bool

 		// MatchNoneOrMore consumes a run of matching runes, always returning true